moabitcoin/sisyphus/README.md

 ```
   ./bin/sfi extract-features --help
 ```
-Extracts high level feature [MAC]() maps for all image frames from a pre-trained convolutional neural net.
-(ResNet-50 + ILSVRC2012).
-Saves the features in individual `.npy` files with the extracted feature maps in parallel to all image frames.
+Extracts high level [MAC](https://arxiv.org/pdf/1511.05879.pdf) feature maps for all image frames from a pre-trained convolutional neural net(ResNet-50 + ILSVRC2012).
+Save the features in individual `.npy` files with the extracted feature maps in parallel to all image frames.
 We recommend running this step on GPUs.

 ### :european_post_office: Building index